 Video: Jean Beliveau's name is on Stanley Cup 17 times

 1983: Wayne Gretzky scores a goal and has three assists in the Edmonton Oilers' 8-6 victory against the Los Angeles Kings at Northlands Coliseum.
 Gretzky's 400th assist comes in his 290th NHL game.

 1985: The Kings end a 21-game home winless streak against the Philadelphia Flyers with a 6-3 victory.
-It's the Kings' first win against Philadelphia at the Forum in more than 12 years; they had been 0-17-4 since a 3-0 victory on Oct.
+It's the Kings' first win against Philadelphia at the Forum in more than 12 years; they had been 0-17 with four ties since a 3-0 victory on Oct.
 20, 1973.

 1993: Rangers forward Mike Gartner becomes the first player in NHL history to score 30 goals in 14 consecutive seasons.
 Gartner scores his 30th of the 1992-93 season in New York's 8-3 victory against the Kings at the Forum in Inglewood, California.